starsite/FileMaker-Swift/README.md

 ### 🚨 FileMaker v19

 I updated SwiftFM this weekend to include the new `validateSession()` method.
-We no longer need to create and track expiry values with `isActiveToken()`. 🎉 However, since Claris is using a slightly different URL path for validations, I went ahead and refactored all `URLSession` calls to use `host`, `db`, and `auth` environment values.
+We no longer need to track expiry values with `isActiveToken()`. 🎉 However, since Claris uses a slightly different URL path for validations, I went ahead and refactored all the `URLSession` calls to use `host`, `db`, and `auth` environment values.
 That's a better way to do it anyway.

-Also moved the Data API `message` response into the completion block.
+Lastly, I moved the Data API `message` response into the completion block.
 So now you can access the server `message` in the closure, where it's more helpful. 😘

 ---